Learn how to say “have a good day” and other Italian phrases with Rosetta Stone’s award-winning app.

 |How much is this?||_Quanto costa questo?_||_Kwan-to cos-tah kwe-stow_|

-For beginning learners of the Italian language, one of the first notable characteristics you might come to recognize is the Italian pronunciation of double consonants.
+For beginning learners of the Italian language, one of the first notable characteristics you might come to recognise is the Italian pronunciation of double consonants.
 These 2-letter occurrences appear in a wide array of common words, including everyday words like pizza and anno and the name Alessandra.
 And while you’ll come to learn that many Italian word are enunciated just a bit differently, a helpful tip to accurately pronouncing these double consonants in Italian is to place a bit less emphasis on the vowel that comes right before.

 A second notable characteristic of Italian pronunciation relates to the letter c.
 By comparison, in other Romance languages such as Spanish, the c is quite often pronounced like an s.
 This use of c is referred to as el ceceo and differs quite markedly with Iberian Spanish.
 But unlike Spanish, in Italian the letter c is very often pronounced with a hard ch sound, as you hear in the pronunciation of the English word “charge.”